 Philosophy has continued without interruption ever since.

-Edited by Anthony O’Hear, Philosophy is published quarterly by the Cambridge University Press and sent to all members of the Institute.
+Edited by Maria Alvarez and Bill Brewer, Philosophy is published quarterly by the Cambridge University Press and sent to all members of the Institute.
 It includes articles, discussions and book reviews written by contributors who take care to make themselves understood to the serious non-specialist reader.
 Over two and a half thousand individuals and libraries all over the world subscribe to the journal.

 For more than 90 years Philosophy has featured the work of both established scholars and rising stars, and its international standing enables it to attract articles of the highest quality from around the world.